mauriora/WebPart-Test-Workspaces/README.md

 #### Models

-[Edit properties of the models](./app/WebPart-Example/src/webparts/WebPart-Example/models) to match your lists. *TestList* is using *Test3* as lookup.
-The Announcements list can be located on a different site.
+[Edit properties of the models](./app/WebPart-Example/src/webparts/WebPart-Example/models) to match your lists.
+As example:

 ```typescript
 export class TestList1 extends ListItem {